tytydraco/yessleep/out/My_prom_date_was_a_cryptid.md

 Franklin dropped the girl, whose mangled body fell to the floor with a splash, as it landed in her own pool of blood.

-He then proceeded to stare at me, as the gauze covering his pot belly unraveled, and two more sets of arms unfolded.
+He then proceeded to stare at me, as the gauze covering his pot belly unraveled, and a second set of arms unfolded.

 That's when I realized that Franklin was no burn victim.
 He was a cryptid.
 And the bodies that had been disappearing, were surely his doing.
 Bodies that included my former best friend Brian.